mikeconley/joy-of-coding-episode-guide/_episodes/0226/index.md

 * Firefox draws their own menus
 * Tips from the coach: patches are always welcomed.
 But please see to it that there is a bug filed first.
 To discuss if the patch is something that will be merged, so you don't waste your precious time writing a fix to something that might not be merged.
 * Debug builds adds more output and also more assertions
-* Meaning of life: digg holes
+* Meaning of life: dig holes

 * [Rate this episode](https://forms.gle/L12Bk1wkBYXtb2Bq9)